 The Company must estimate potential forfeitures of stock grants and adjust compensation cost recorded accordingly.
 The estimate of forfeitures will be adjusted over the requisite service period to the extent that actual forfeitures differ, or are expected to differ, from such estimates.
-Changes in estimated forfeitures are recognized through a cumulative catch-up adjustment in the period of change and will also impact the amount of stock compensation expense to be recognized in future periods.
+Changes in estimated forfeitures are recognized through a cumulative catch-up adjustment in the period of change and will also impact the amount of stock-based compensation expense to be recognized in future periods.

 The fair values of stock options and RSUs are amortized as compensation expense on a straight-line basis over the vesting period of the grants.
 The fair values of RSAs are fully expensed in the period of grant, when shares are immediately issued with no vesting restrictions.
+The fair values of MSUs are amortized as compensation expense on a straight-line basis over the performance period of the grants.
 Compensation expense recognized is shown in the operating activities section of the Consolidated Statements of Cash Flows.